honghan-dev/web3-security-journey/2025/Oct/pump-science(shadow audit)/report.md

 ### Summary

-1. After swap invariant check, actual native sol amount shouldn't be less than sol reserves in ledger.
+1. After swap invariant check- actual native sol amount shouldn't be less than sol reserves in ledger.
-2. `sol_escrow.lamports()` would include the rent amount hence causing the `sol_escrow` larger, passing some checks that should result in error.
+2. `sol_escrow.lamports()` would include the rent exempt hence causing the `sol_escrow` larger, passing some checks that should result in error.

 ```rust
 // Get raw lamports which includes rent